athrvkk/athrvkk.github.io/_pages/about.md

 <!-- My [research](./research) lie at the intersection of machine learning & natural language processing, with a particular focus on <strong>Robust, Generalizable, & Trustworthy NLP</strong>.
 More recently, I have been interested in <strong>uncertainty quantification</strong> and <strong>evaluating robustness of langauge models</strong>.  -->

-I recently graduated with a <a href="https://www.lti.cs.cmu.edu/academics/masters-programs/mlt.html">Masters in Language Technologies (MLT)</a> from <a href="https://www.cmu.edu/">Carnegie Mellon University</a> -- <a href="https://www.lti.cs.cmu.edu/">Language Technologies Institute</a>, where I was fortunate to be advised by <a href="https://www.cs.cmu.edu/~bapoczos/">Barnabás Póczos</a> & <a href="http://www.phontron.com">Graham Neubig</a>.
-During my masters, I interned at <a href="https://machinelearning.apple.com">Apple</a> twice (summer '23 & '24) with the Siri & Information Intelligence group.
+I completed my <a href="https://www.lti.cs.cmu.edu/academics/masters-programs/mlt.html">Masters in Language Technologies (MLT)</a> from <a href="https://www.cmu.edu/">Carnegie Mellon University</a> -- <a href="https://www.lti.cs.cmu.edu/">Language Technologies Institute</a>, where I was fortunate to be advised by <a href="https://www.cs.cmu.edu/~bapoczos/">Barnabás Póczos</a> & <a href="http://www.phontron.com">Graham Neubig</a>.
+During my masters, I interned at <a href="https://machinelearning.apple.com">Apple</a> (summer '23 & '24) with the Siri & Information Intelligence group.
 <!-- I worked on hallucination evaluation & synthetic data generation, both in the context of LLMs. -->

 Before coming to CMU, I was a Predoctoral Researcher (Research Associate) at the <a href="https://www.lcs2.in/">Laboratory for Computational Social Systems (LCS2), IIIT Delhi</a>.